 Model Rule 6.1 (2002) sets forth a staged order of preference for the types of pro bono services to be rendered by lawyers: it prioritizes direct pro bono representation of persons of limited means or pro bono representation to organizations that are designed primarily to address the needs of persons of limited means.
 The Task Force recognized the compelling need of people of limited means for legal services, but also acknowledged the importance of lawyers' pro bono service in furtherance of the creation of a framework to support charitable, religious, civic, community, governmental and educational organizations.
 The Task Force further credited the importance of lawyers' participation in law reform activities.
-The Task Force believed the prioritized listing of types of pro bono services for persons with limited means.
+The Task Force believed the prioritized listing of types of pro bono service was important in efforts to address the critical need for legal services for persons with limited means.
 Thus it recommended adoption of the Model Rule, as modified.